pippinbarr/cart263-2020/slides/jquery/jquery.md

 - jQuery can do more than hide and fade elements in and out
 - And it can handle more diverse events than just mouse clicks
-- It can do so much more it's pointless contemplating explaining it all here
+- It can do so much more it's impossible to explain it all here
 - Rather, we need to be able to engage with
   - the [jQuery Learning Center](https://learn.jquery.com)
   - the [jQuery API](http://api.jquery.com/) (Application Programming Interface)
   - the magic of [using Google](https://www.google.ca/) to ask technical questions about what you want to do
+  - The [External Resources](https://github.com/pippinbarr/cart263-2020/blob/master/course-information/external-resources.md#jquery) on the course hompage
   - the many, many other tutorials and resources online, e.g. [Google "jquery tutorial"](https://www.google.com/search?q=jquery+tutorial)

 ---